AdWords API Reporting in Python

 About the YAML token

 This is neither an official AdWords API repository nor a clone of AwReporting.
 Consider using AwReporting if you are a Java developer.
-This framework is both compatible with Python 2.7 and Python 3.6+ but future releases will support Python 3.6+ only.
+This framework no longer supports Python 2.7; only Python 3.6 or greater are compatible since googleads requires it.

 We recommend that you try the app with a small number of threads first (the default is 10) and increase the number accordingly.
 The AdWords server may complain when many API calls are made at the same time but those exceptions are handled by the app.
 We have successfully obtained huge reports using 200 threads.

 When using this tool it might be necessary to enable a DNS cache in your system, such as

 nscd.
 This should eliminate DNS lookup problems when repeatedly